ChrisDuffley/stationPlaylist/readme.md

 Version 20.09.x is the last release series to support Studio 5.20 and based on old technologies, with future releases supporting Studio 5.30 and more recent NVDA features.
 Some new features will be backported to 20.09.x if needed.

-* Due to changes in NVDA, --spl-configvolatile command line switch is no longer availible to make add-on settings read-only.
+* Due to changes in NVDA, --spl-configvolatile command line switch is no longer available to make add-on settings read-only.
 You can emulate this by unchecking "Save configuration when exiting NVDA" checkbox from NVDA's general settings panel.
 * Removed pilot features setting from Advanced settings category under add-on settings (Alt+NVDA+0), used to let development snapshot users test bleeding-edge code.
-* Column navigation commands in Studio are now availible in track lists found in listener requests, insert tracks and other screens.
+* Column navigation commands in Studio are now available in track lists found in listener requests, insert tracks and other screens.
 * Various column navigation commands will behave like NVDA's own table navigation commands.
 Besides simplifying these commands, it brings benefits such as ease of use by low vision users.
-* Vertical column navigation (Control+Alt+up/down arrow) commands are now availible for Creator, playlist editor, Remote VT, and Track Tool.
+* Vertical column navigation (Control+Alt+up/down arrow) commands are now available for Creator, playlist editor, Remote VT, and Track Tool.
-* Track columns viewer command (Control+NVDA+hyphen) is now availible in Creator's Playlist Editor and Remote VT.
+* Track columns viewer command (Control+NVDA+hyphen) is now available in Creator's Playlist Editor and Remote VT.
 * Track columns viewer command will respect column order displayed on screen.
 * In SAM encoders, improved NVDA's responsiveness when pressing Control+F9 or Control+F10 to connect or disconnect all encoders, respectively.
 This may result in increased verbosity when announcing the selected encoder information.
 * In SPL and AltaCast encoders, pressing F9 will now connect the selected encoder.